Technology Education in the Schools

 Technology Integration and Digital Citizenship

-EWSD has seven full-time educators or assistants, called Technology Integrationists, who work across the district with teachers and students on introducting technology, educating students on the foundations of technological literacy, and teaching the tenets of "digital citizenship."
+EWSD has several full-time educators or assistants, called Technology Integrationists, who work across the district with teachers and students on introducting technology, educating students on the foundations of technological literacy, and teaching the tenets of "digital citizenship."

 The Technology Department at EWSD works to ensure student privacy laws and conduct are adhered to by staff and students by installing security measures on the network and devices used within the district.
 A 'whitelist' method of internet access prevents abuse of use standards set up by the district.
 For more detail, see our C1: Student Records and C8: Student Privacy Rights policies.

 - Students learn about the creation of digital games and websites, as well as about conduct and the impact of online behavior through digital citizenship lessons often integrated into classroom learning with the help of Technology Integrationists.
 For more information about conduct and procedures, see C10: Policy on the Prevention of Harassment, Hazing and Bullying of Students.

 - Visit the Parent-Student Handbook for detailed guidance for families.
 For details regarding your school's device rules, please contact your school's principal.

 Social Media Guidelines

 Use of Social Media: Online behavior should reflect the same standards of honesty, respect, and consideration used face-to-face.
 Any speech that is considered inappropriate in the classroom is inappropriate online.
 This includes, but is not limited to: profanity; racist, sexist or discriminatory remarks; and personal attacks.
 All EWSD policies and procedures are relevant when using social media.
 For example, using individual Facebook accounts to post personal complaints or sharing individual judgments about people or schools, can be disruptive to the educational process and the partnership we are striving to create between schools and families.